-It was fun to have the grandkids collect bits of driftwood when we visited the various beaches on our trip to British Columbia in July 2015.
+It was fun to have the grandkids collect bits of driftwood when we visited the various beaches on our trip to British Columbia.

 I had seen a lot of driftwood strung together in a window of a store right before we went away and decided that was another project I wanted to do with the grandkids.
 French Beach is one of the many beaches that we visited the the kids would happily find all sorts of small bits of driftwood for me to collect.